smolijar/gitwiki-thesis/src/design/rest.md

 ## Repository

 The repository section contains an endpoint for listing the available repositories.
-It has standard return codes as discussed in previous endpoints (excluding 404) and returns JSON of `Array<Repository>` as defined in listing \ref{lst:design:types}.
+It has standard return codes as discussed in the previous endpoints (excluding 404) and returns JSON of `Array<Repository>` as defined in the listing \ref{lst:design:types}.

 ## Auth